 The power of music, however, is just as important in a documentary as the next blockbuster.
 But let’s let some examples do the talking.

 In Man On Wire (2008), we hear the breathtaking story of Phillipe Petit as he walked across a tightrope between the Twin Towers in 1974.

 Yes, what Petit did is incredible.
 But the interviews in this scene are quiet, almost intimate.
 Their memories of that day give us a different perspective, and the documentary music really cultivates this unspoken sense of beauty and calmness.

 This scene could have hit multiple ways, from anxiety-inducing to inspirational.
 Instead, we walk away with a poignant awareness of human accomplishment.
 And Man On Wire creates that emotion without showing footage of Petit’s (probably very terrifying) achievement.

-In addition to managing an audience’s perception, documentary music also helps establish cohesion across interviews.
+In addition to managing an audience’s perception, royalty free documentary music also helps establish cohesion across interviews.
 More importantly, it can also help set a narrative tone — kind of second nature in a traditional film, but extremely important for most documentaries.

 For example, Blackfish took the world by storm in 2013, quickly becoming the gateway experience that pulled millions of viewers into the “Oh, documentaries are cool!” mindset.

 That film tackled a topic few people had thought about before, and it mixed live footage with expert interviews.
 But there was also an inescapable sense of tension or danger in many scenes.
 Here’s an example: